PRACTICE DIRECTION 58 – COMMERCIAL COURT

 Claims in the Commercial Court must be issued in the Admiralty and Commercial Listing Office.

-The claim form must be marked in the top right hand corner ‘Queen's Bench Division, Commercial Court’.
+The claim form must be marked in the top right hand corner ‘King's Bench Division, Commercial Court’.

 Applications before proceedings are issued